danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    This generator can be used to save you some time when creating a README for your project.
-That wayyou never have to start from scratch
+    to save time and effort with every project
 </p>

 <h2 id="license">